SPBTV/might/README.md

 # Might

-Mighty Fetcher utilizes the power of Ransack gem to provide models gathering api for Rails' controllers.
+Might utilizes the power of Ransack gem to provide models gathering api for Rails' controllers.

 ## Installation